Arriving at Your Veterinary Practice Valuation: A Comprehensive Guide

 When Should I Get a Veterinary Practice Valuation?

 Before we dive into how veterinary practice valuations work, let’s discuss when you should start the initial evaluation process.
-Timing is just as crucial to your practice sale as the sale itself.
+Timing is just as important to your practice sale as the sale itself.

 Here’s when you should begin the valuation process:

 If you’re 3-5 years from selling.
 Getting a practice valuation does not mean you need to sell your veterinary practice immediately after.
 In fact, our team suggests you evaluate your clinic as early as a few years before you plan to sell.
-We recommend doing this for your benefit: by assessing your practice early, we can identify any areas that are negatively impacting your business’s worth.
-With that knowledge, you can improve those areas so that when it comes time to sell, you’ve made the proper corrections to capture more value.
+We recommend doing this for your benefit: by assessing your practice early, we can identify any areas that are negatively impacting your business’s valuation and provide guidance on how to improve those areas.
+With this information, you can drive improvements over time and create more value when you are ready to sell.
+We will also provide guidance on how to achieve those improvements.

 If your partner leaves, retires, or passes.
 Should anything happen to your co-owner, you’ll want to ensure the insurance you receive is reflective of your practice’s worth (and ultimately, each owner’s stake) during that period.